Conquest - 20: Settlers on a Foreign Shore - Where Other Incomers Try to Blend in, Normans Build Castles to Stand Apart

 To begin with Englishmen were not trusted as stonemasons, although there were many stone-built churches and public buildings before the Normans came.
 The Normans brought in masons from Normandy, Brittany and Frankia, fearful their English counterparts might sabotage the fortifications..
 In later centuries English stonemasons were taken on or trained by their Norman masters, but for many centuries the master builders were brought here by successive kings of Continental birth.
 By the time of Edward I, born in England and raised amongst English-speaking people, masons could equally be English as Frankish or Norman.

-Chains of castles were built from east to west across England, and then they started on Wales.
+Chains of castles were built from east to west across central and northern England, and then they started on Wales.
 The Normans liked to prove they were here to stay, and to reinforce that statement of intent they rebuilt earlier timber structures in stone.
 Castles that withstood sieges throughout the Middle Ages were only vulnerable when cannon were introduced to warfare.
-Augustin Thierry describes how the Normans and their descendants held on to power in England with their fortifications
+Marc Morris steers you authoritatively through Norman and post-Norman England